opensearch-project/neural-search/DEVELOPER_GUIDE.md

 run successfully on the PR.
 For example, if a PR on main needs to be backported to `2.x` branch, add a label `backport 2.x` to the PR and make sure the backport workflow runs on the PR along with other checks.
 Once this PR is merged to main, the workflow will create a backport PR to the `2.x` branch.

+## Building on Lucene Version updates
+There may be a Lucene version update that can affect your workflow causing errors like `java.lang.NoClassDefFoundError: org/apache/lucene/codecs/lucene99/Lucene99Codec`.
+This results in having issues with not being able to do `./gradlew run` or `./gradlew build`.

+You can check this [PR](https://github.com/opensearch-project/k-NN/pull/2195) as an example of this event happening

+**Follow the steps to remedy the gradle run issue.**
+1. From your cloned neural search repo root directory `rm -rf build .gradle`
+2. Clear the following directories from your gradle folder located in your root directory
+   1. `cd ~/.gradle`
+   2. `rm -rf caches workers wrapper daemon`
+   3. `cd -` switch back the previous directory (i.e. the neural search repo root directory)
+3. Finally run `./gradlew run`

+**Follow the steps to remedy the gradle build issue**

+**PREREQ:** Make sure you have OpenSearch repo cloned locally

+1. From your cloned neural search repo root directory `rm -rf build .gradle`
+2. Delete the .gradle folder and .m2 folder. `rm -rf ~/.gradle ~/.m2`
+3. Head over to your OpenSearch cloned repo root directory
+   1. `./gradlew publisToMavenLocal`
+4. Finally run `./gradlew build` from the neural search repo